radiant-rstats/docker/install/setup-ohmyzsh.md

 ## Setup oh-my-zsh

-Set `ZSH` as the default shell.
-On macOS start with the command below from a terminal and answer "y" if prompted to change your default shell to zsh.
-The same command work on Linux or in an Ubuntu shell in WSL2 (Windows).
+Start by setting `ZSH` as the default shell instead of `BASH`.
+On macOS, Linux, and Windows (WSL2) use the command below from a terminal and answer "y" if prompted.

 `chsh -s $(which zsh)`